Table of Contents

 These additional costs can significantly increase the total price, especially for families or international travelers.

-Recent updates in airline fee practices
+Newer updates in airline practice

 Airline fee transparency laws and policies